hiddenSymmetries/simsopt/docs/source/optimizable.rst

 A basic tool for defining optimization problems in simsopt is the class :obj:`~simsopt._core.graph_optimizable.Optimizable`.
 Many classes in simsopt are subclasses of this class.
 This parent class provides several functions.
-First, it accounts for dependencies between objects.
+First, it allows for the parameters of an object to be either fixed or varied in an optimization, for a useful name string to be associated with each such degree of freedom, and for box constraints on each parameter to be set.
+Second, the :obj:`~simsopt._core.graph_optimizable.Optimizable` class manages dependencies between objects.
 For example, if an MHD equilibrium depends on a :obj:`~simsopt.geo.surface.Surface` object representing the boundary, the equilibrium object will know it needs to recompute the equilibrium if the :obj:`~simsopt.geo.surface.Surface` changes.
-Second, the :obj:`~simsopt._core.graph_optimizable.Optimizable` class allows for the parameters of an object to be either fixed or varied in an optimization, for a useful name string to be associated with each such degree of freedom, and for box constraints on each parameter to be set.
 Third, when a set of objects with dependencies is combined into an objective function, the :obj:`~simsopt._core.graph_optimizable.Optimizable` class automatically combines the non-fixed degrees of freedom into a global state vector, which can be passed to numerical optimization